Children’s Court

 -

-the likely effect of release on the juvenile’s victim or the victim’s family
+the likely effect of release on the victim of the offence or the victim’s family,

 -

-whether, where relevant, the juvenile has failed to disclose the location of the victim’s remains
+whether, where relevant, the juvenile failed to disclose the location of the victim’s remains,

 -